![]() |

 wire [9:0] LUT_output;

-we simply have to write this below to exploit the first symmetry.
+we simply have to access the LUT in the reverse the direction after a half-period to exploit the first symmetry.

 So now we store only half of the wave in the blockram, but its content is used twice for each period of the output signal.
-In a sense, the LUT appears as a 1024x10bits.
-Using the second symmetry, we get a 2048x10bits.
+In a sense, the LUT appears as a 1024x10bit (and using the second symmetry, we get a 2048x10bit).

-Note that we use a blockram "blockram512x10bits_2clklatency" that provides data with two clocks latency (one clock latency blockrams are usually slow).
+Note that we use a blockram "blockram512x10bit_2clklatency" that provides data with two clocks latency (because one clock latency blockrams are slower).
 How this is done is FPGA vendor dependent (Altera would use LPMs while Xilinx would use primitives).

 Let's rewrite the LUT as a separate module that exploits the two sine symmetries.